What is tautomerism?

 The process that arises due to the shifting in a heterocyclic system.

-Annular tautomerism
+annular tautomerism

 3. Ring chain tautomerism: